Blog

 }

 Here, InvoiceService creates its own EmailService.
-You cannot replace it with a mock or a different implementation.
+You can’t replace it with a mock or a different implementation.

 public class InvoiceService {